Mutalenic/global-air-quality-tracker/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# React capstone project - Metrics webapp
+# React capstone project - Global-Air-Quality-Tracker

 In this React capstone project, I built a mobile web application to check a list of metrics (numeric values) that I created making use of React and Redux.